How to go about it

 2. Cancel bond and close account

-From bond cancellation to getting the title deed, here's what to expect.
+From paying up to getting that title deed: here's what to expect

-Once you have settled your loan, you can request cancellation of your account on the Money app, through Online Banking or by calling us on 0800 555 111.
+Once you have paid up your loan, you can cancel your account through Online Banking or by calling us on 0800 555 111.

-If you have a homeowner’s cover with us and the premium is included in your home loan instalment, you’ll need to move the premium cover to your transactional account.
-For help, contact the Nedbank Insurance Team on 0860 333 111.
+If you have a homeowner’s cover with us and the premium is included in your home loan instalment, you’ll need to move the premium cover to your current or savings account.
+For help, contact the Nedbank Insurance Team on 0800 333 111.

 3. Appoint an attorney